-There are many factors that may affect our business, financial condition and results of operations, including the following risks relating to: (1) the demand for our products and services and our ability to grow our customer base; (2) our business operations, including internal and external factors that may impact our operational continuity; (3) our supply chain and our ability to obtain and transport adequate quantities of LPG; (4) government regulation and oversight; (5) general factors that may impact our business; (6) our debt securities; and (7) taxation.
+There are many factors that may affect our business, financial condition and results of operations, many of which are not within our control, including the following risks relating to: (1) the demand for our products and services and our ability to grow our customer base; (2) our business operations, including internal and external factors that may impact our operational continuity; (3) our supply chain and our ability to obtain and transport adequate quantities of propane; (4) government regulation and oversight; (5) general factors that may impact our business; (6) our debt securities; and (7) taxation.
+You should carefully consider, together with the other information contained in this Report, the risks and uncertainties described below.
+Additional risks and uncertainties not currently known to us, or that we currently deem to be immaterial, also may materially affect our business, financial condition and results of operations.
+No priority or significance is intended by, nor should be attached to, the order in which the risk factors appear.